tdebaets/gexperts-unofficial/README.md

 * Added postclone.bat script.
 * Added compiler settings (search path, output directories) to Delphi 4 project to allow a quick initial compilation.
-* Renamed the project to **GExperts Unofficial** because the license instructs custom versions of GExperts to be distributed under a clearly distinctive name.
+* Renamed the project to `GExperts-unofficial` because the license instructs custom versions of GExperts to be distributed under a clearly distinctive name.
+* Made the `Multiline editor tabs` enhancement work for Delphi 4.